SUPPORT URBAN AGRICULTURE, YOUTH JOBS, & GOOD EATS!

 - Household income: under $45,000

-- Payable in full at first pick up, or in two equal installments
+- Payable in full in advance, or in two equal installments

 Level 2: